-Students should not be billed for their University or College fees.
-The Colleges are responsible for collecting fees from postgraduate students; but for UKRI funded students the invoice for your fees should be sent directly to the DTP office so that we can pay these on your behalf.
+Students should not be billed directly for their University or College fees.
+The Colleges are responsible for collecting fees from postgraduate students; but for UKRI funded students the invoice for your fees should be sent directly to the DTP office (daniel.jamali@dtc.ox.ac.uk) so that we can pay these on your behalf.
 SFF funded students will have fees dealt with by SFF.
-Please ensure that your College has not added your University or College fees to your college battels.
+Please ensure that your College has not added your University or College fees to your college battels (battels are college invoices for meals and other college services).
 If this happens, contact your College Finance Office immediately and remind them that they need to invoice the DTP office as per your funding letter.
-This also applies to Clarendon students whose fees are paid by the Clarendon award as they too will pay the college directly.
+This also applies to Clarendon students whose fees are paid by the Clarendon award as Clarendon too will pay the college directly.